tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 Continue the demo by highlighting the following:

-* If you click on the "Object URL," you may note that you can't see the image we uploaded, this is because this object is private.
+* If you click on the "Object URL," you may note that you can't see the image we uploaded.
+This is because this object is private.

   ![Opening a private object URL](Images/amazon-s3-private-file-url.gif)

-* Now let's create a public bucket.
+* Now, let's create a public bucket.
 You need to return to the Amazon S3 console and click on the "Amazon S3" link.

   ![Moving back to the Amazon S3 console](Images/amazon-s3-back-to-home.png)

-* From the Amazon S3 Console, click on the "Create bucket" button.
+* From the Amazon S3 Console, click the "Create bucket" button.

-* We will name the public bucket as `public-share` followed by the current timestamp, for example, `public-share-20200330-1326`.
+* We will name the public bucket as `public-share` followed by the current timestamp.
+For example: `public-share-20200330-1326`.
 For this bucket, we will choose the `Canada (Central)` AWS Region.

   ![Setting the name and region for the public Amazon S3 bucket](Images/amazon-s3-public-bucket-name-region.png)